 CSS is another significant programming language that web developers use in designing the look of a web page.
 CSS saves much time because you can use one of its files for multiple web pages.

 Also, it is effortless to handle by a beginner or inexperienced web developer.
-Python can be used to develop applications, and its syntax makes it more interesting to interpret code.
+Python can be used to develop ML applications, and its syntax makes it more interesting to interpret code.

 Do Full Stack Developers Get Paid Well?

 As working remotely keeps advancing, most full-stack developers’ responsibilities don’t require them to be in the office at all times.
 However, location is still a significant factor in deciding how much they can earn.

 Global data collected by Glassdoor give us a look at the average salary of what full-stack developers can earn across the globe:

 - USA: $102,346